Skip to content

 #Failed Power Supply Board

-The power supply board distributes voltage to every component, including the backlight driver circuit.
-Swollen or leaking capacitors on this board are the most common single point of failure on Vizio TVs 3–6 years old.
+The power supply board distributes voltage to every component.
+Swollen capacitors are the most common failure point.

 A dead power supply cuts voltage to the backlight while leaving the main board (and audio) running.
 You’ll see no image even with the flashlight test.
 Replacement boards on Amazon run $25–$60 for most Vizio models.
 The swap itself is straightforward once the back panel is off, but it does require basic electronics safety: capacitors hold charge, so discharge them before touching.